 - In Cowboy Bebop episode "Heavy Metal Queen", Spike propels himself shooting his pistol after jumping loose in a zero-gravity space.

-- Technically, it's not a gun, but it's the same idea: In Dragon Ball, free-falling Kid Hero Goku finished off the original Demon King Piccolo by firing a Kamehameha at the ground out of his feet, ramming into him with his one good fist (his other arm was too injured to move to form the attack, so no, he couldn't have just shot him).
+- Technically, it's not a gun, but it's the same idea: In Dragon Ball, free-falling Kid Hero Goku finished off the original Demon King Piccolo by firing a Kamehameha at the ground, ramming into him with his one good fist (his other arm was too injured to move to form the attack, so no, he couldn't have just shot him).